 We’ve mentioned hashtags a couple of times already in terms of customer intent and trending topics.
 But it’s also important to review your competitors’ social strategies to discover the terms that are helping them grow their audiences beyond existing followers.

 Hashtags are the easiest to identify, of course.
 But take a deeper look at your competitors’ content with the widest reach.
-Are there useful keywords and phrases that could be getting their content in front of new eyeballs?
+Are there specific keywords and phrases that could be getting their content in front of new eyeballs?

 Competitive analysis can be a key input for your social SEO strategy.